 A pledge to guide campuses towards the long-term elimination of single-use disposable plastics.

-In September 2018 we are publicly releasing the “Break Free From Plastic” Campus Pledge and toolkit in order to guide college campuses through the process of properly eliminating single-use disposable plastics from their operations.
+In September 2018 we publicly released the “Break Free From Plastic” Campus Pledge and toolkit in order to guide college campuses through the process of properly eliminating single-use disposable plastics from their operations.
 We title this pledge “Break Free From Plastic” in coalition with an international movement of 1300+ organizations demanding lasting solutions to the plastic pollution crisis.
 Learn more about the movement here.
 Bearing in mind that each school will take a unique approach as they “break free from plastic,” this pledge contains details on which single-use disposable plastics campuses are expected to eliminate in the immediate-term.
 Since effective removal of disposable plastics requires the establishment of proper policy, procedure, and the infrastructure for alternatives, the pledge allows 3-5 years for implementation.
 It also acknowledges that some plastic items do not currently have viable campus alternatives (such as plastic trash bags) and offers a temporary exception while solutions are developed.

-The “Break Free From Plastic” campus pledge and toolkit specifically address accessibility and inclusivity concerns, and attempt to establish a framework for college campuses (and other institutions) to develop long-term systemic solutions to waste issues.
+The “Break Free From Plastic” campus pledge, accompanying toolkit, and Plastic Free Campus Manual (developed in partnership with the Plastic Pollution Coalition in 2015) specifically address accessibility and inclusivity concerns, and attempt to establish a framework for college campuses (and other institutions) to develop long-term systemic solutions to waste issues.
 We consider this pledge to establish a standard for what it means for a campus to break free from disposable plastic, while also acknowledging that a “plastic free campus” is impossible under current infrastructure constraints.

 On Accessibility and Plastic Bans: